 - Neosporin Original [OTC]

 - Antibiotic, Topical

 Use: Labeled Indications

-Topical infection prevention: Prevention of infection in minor cuts
+Topical infection prevention: Prevention of infection in minor cuts, scrapes, or burns.

-Hypersensitivity to neomycin, polymyxin B, zinc bacitracin, or any component of the formulation; mycobacterial or fungal infections; topical ointments for external use only
+Hypersensitivity to bacitracin, neomycin, polymyxin B, or any component of the formulation.

 Topical infection prevention: Topical: Apply 1 to 3 times/day to infected area; may cover with sterile bandage if necessary.